TONYSKYZENG/CpuModulation/README.md

 - test -- test code based on google test

 ## How to start?
-- Please rename IntelliStream to your desired project name.
+- Please rename CpuModulation to your desired project name.
 - Implement your core function code in src and include folders.
 - Implement your application code in benchmark folder.
 - Implement your test code in test folder.